anggamaulana/svm-firefly-optimization/README.md

 Sample dataset 50-50, I am only use some fraction of dataset from my friend just for demo purpose, and not posting full dataset.

+Cross validation with K-folds, adding more dataset will increase accuracy, in this demo we only got 65 to 70% accuracy.

 ========

 Implementasi algoritma firefly pada SVM untuk mencari parameter C dan Gamma terbaik